croz-ltd/klokwrk-project/support/documentation/adr/content/0002-strategic-project-structure.md

     │   │   │   │   │       ... *
     │   │   │   │   └── lib
     │   │   │   │           ... *
-    │   │   │   └── zshared         // if necessary (see bellow for the explanation of "z" prefix)
+    │   │   │   └── zshared         // sharing code between subdomains if necessary
     │   │   │       └── lib
     │   │   │           ... *
     │   │   ├── domain-model
     │   │   │       ... *
-    │   │   └── lib
+    │   │   └── lib                 // bounded context libraries - default variant
-    │   │           ... *
-    │   ├── my_carrier
+    │   │           ... *           // Can be split into "blib" and "ilib" directories when the sharing of │   │                           // business logic is necessary at the level of a single bounded context │   ├── my_carrier
     │   │   ├── asd
     │   │   │   ├── app